 - Put the machine into descaling mode — You have to press different buttons to turn on the descaling mode.
 This varies by machine model:

-- VertuoPlus: press the button and lever down to enter special mode.
-Then press the lever down once more to enter descaling mode.
+- VertuoPlus: press the lever down three times, then hold the lever and button for three seconds to enter special mode.
+Press the lever down one more time to enter descaling mode.

 - Other Vertuo machines: press the button and hold for about seven seconds